take an exclusive look at the first music video from they. | read | i-D

 Some people love to take up your time with BS.
 Drew and I always end the convo like "ok you right" and just leave it at that.
 It's just a phrase we use pretty frequently.

 There are a whole load of outfit changes in the video.
-Which is your favorite look?
+Which is your favourite look?

 Jerseys are always a staple our wardrobe and we got to show off a couple of the gems we have had.
 Keep an eye out for the Penny Hardaway.